lockevod/Karoo-KActions/README.md

 1. **About TextBelt**:
    - TextBelt offers worldwide SMS sending.
    - The free version allows 1 SMS per day.
    - For more messages, you need to purchase credits at [TextBelt](https://textbelt.com/).
+   - You'll receive from different numbers (TextBelt has a significant pool number)

 2. **Configure TextBelt in KActions**:
    - Select "SMS (TextBelt)" as the provider.